How to Have a Healthy on Vacation, and Enjoy it!

-Bring one pair of gym shoes (great to travel in if you have limited suitcase space) and workout wear that can double for sightseeing attire.
-Fitness clothing has come a LONG way and many of your pieces can be worn for a run on the beach then a walk to brunch.
+Bring a pair of gym shoes and workout wear that can double for sightseeing attire.
+Fitness clothing has come a LONG way and many of your pieces can be worn for a run on the beach, then a walk to brunch.
 If you’re going to the beach, remember socks!

 Gym in a band

-Resistance bands deliver a great workout and take up practically no space and add no weight to your luggage.
+Resistance bands deliver a great workout, take up very little space, add no weight to your luggage, and are highly affordable.
 Plus, you can use them in a hotel room, no need for a gym!

-I used a coffee table for dips and split squats, the bed for deficit push-ups and a pillow to create an unstable surface for balance work.
+I’ve used a coffee table for dips and split squats, a bed for deficit push-ups, and a pillow to create an unstable surface for balance work.
 If you’re waiting for family to get up or get ready, use that time to get creative with items in the hotel room and use your body weight to work your muscles.

 Use your surroundings